clocked0ne/CVNetwork/README.md

 ## Credits

-THanks to Annabel Spiteri and Piotr Wilczyński for the APIs, Aiden Brusby for design, Harry King for concept and marketing, finally myself Nigel Horton for the frontend.
+Thanks to Annabel Spiteri and Piotr Wilczyński for the APIs, Aiden Brusby for design, Harry King for concept and marketing, finally myself Nigel Horton for the frontend.

 ## License